Can Alcoholism Kill?

 During alcohol withdrawal, the GABA receptors that are used to being chronically suppressed become overactive, creating a risk of seizures, psychosis and an alcohol-specific condition called delirium tremens13.

-Related: Is Alcohol a Drug?
+Related Topic: Is Alcohol a Drug?

 Alcoholism can cause you to suddenly die through alcohol poisoning or an alcohol-related accident.
 Some of the heart complications that alcohol causes can also cause death to suddenly occur.